Gyeongbu high-speed railway: Second phase: Daegu–Busan

-The original plans foresaw a second-phase opening in 2008, with new trains cruising at a top speed of 350 km/h cutting Seoul-Busan travel times to just 1 hours 56 minutes.
+The original plans foresaw a second-phase opening in 2008, with new trains cruising at a top speed of 350 km/h cutting Seoul-Busan travel times to just 1 hour and 56 minutes.
 However, construction was delayed, and trains with higher top speeds weren't yet available.
 The main cause of delay was a long dispute over the environmental impact assessment of the Wonhyo Tunnel, which passes under a wetland area.
 The dispute gained nationwide and international attention due to the repeated hunger strikes of a Buddhist nun, led to a suspension of works in 2005, and only ended with a supreme court ruling in June 2006.

 For the second phase of the Gyeongbu HSR, the RHEDA 2000 ballastless track system of German manufacturer RAIL.ONE was chosen.
 However, construction faced quality problems concerning sleepers and fastenings.
 In February 2009, cracks were found on 332 newly laid concrete sleepers on the 96.9 km long section between Daegu and Ulsan, the cause of which was improper water insulation.
 Meanwhile, it was revealed that the Pandrol and Vossloh clips chosen for the rail fastenings were submitted to indoor tests only, omitting field tests, and the Pandrol clips saw no prior use on another high-speed line.

 With the exception of the sections across Daejeon and Daegu, the second phase went into service on 1 November 2010.
 By that time, ₩4,905.7 billion was spent out of a second phase budget, or ₩17,643.4 billion out of the total.

 The two sections across the urban areas of Daejeon and Daegu, altogether 40.9 km, were planned to be finished by 2014, and to reduce the Seoul–Busan travel distance to 417.4 km.
 They went into service in 2015.
 As of October 2010, the total cost of the second phase was estimated at ₩7,945.4 billion, that for the entire project at ₩20,728.2 billion.